BioJulia/PopGen.jl/docs/latest.md

 sidebar_label: What's New
 ---

+## v.0.5.2
+### ⚡⚡ Improvements
+- a rewrite of nei and weir-cockerham fst methods to be matrix-based (faster!)
+### ✨✨ New Features
+- fully implements permutation testing for both pairwise fst methods
+- adds method for avg_allele_freq to accommodate new pairwise_nei
+- extends pairwise_fst to include iterations keyword to activate permutation testing

 ## v.0.5.1
 ### New features
 - `pairwise_fst` is now available for Weir & Cockerham (1984) and Nei (1987) methods